Time-lapse photography tips: Shooting sequences

 The way that the new series of Nikon cameras like the Nikon D4; Nikon D800; and now the Nikon D610 (affiliate links), compiles time-lapse sequences in-camera as movie files, makes it so much easier to shoot time-lapse.
 You can see on the spot whether a time-lapse sequence is working, or whether there might be a technical hiccup.
 The first time I tried the time-lapse feature of the Nikon D4, I was already impressed with the ease of use, and the final results.

 During the past week, I’ve been in New York several times to shoot more sequences.
 The clip above is a short compilation of my favorite sequences.
 There isn’t a specific continuing theme to them yet.
 It’s still a work in progress, but I thought it would be cool to share some of it already … and also share some of the tips that I’ve picked up along the way.

-First of all, if you have an interest in time-lapse photography, I would strongly suggest visiting these two sites.
-There’s a ton of info there from photographers who are far more experienced:
+First of all, if you have an interest in time-lapse photography, I would strongly suggest visiting Time-lapse Network.
+There’s a ton of info there from photographers who are far more experienced.

 Setting up to shoot a clip of the New York skyline from Brooklyn.
 The bride is a model being photographed by someone else.
 She just looked good as part of the composition of this shot.

 Here are a few tips on time-lapse photography